 I managed to board one but since I didn’t have a ticket and I couldn’t get it from the driver I had to leave.
 No one around could explain to me where I can buy the ticket – eventually, after asking in 5th or so souvenir shop the guy told me to walk 2 blocks down to the bus terminal and pointed the direction vaguely.

 Again I had to enter the uncomfortable streets of La Boca, this time well awarded of how they feel like.
 Fortunately, I managed to find the terminal of bus no 29 where, after wandering between buses and getting help from drivers, I somehow got the ticket and I could leave La Boca.

 When I looked at the streets passing by I was so relieved and so disappointed – both at the tourist trap, I found myself in and at the non-existing safety that kept me away from exploring this neighborhood that, besides Caminito, seemed like a really wonderful place I would probably really enjoy!

 La Boca – the tourist trap of Buenos Aires

 This whole situation made me think about two issues that still bother me.
 How can we trust TV shows or magazines showing us the destinations we are supposed to visit?
-In this case La Boca was nothing like “Globetrekker” showed and I assume that most places are candy colored too, just to attract people…
+In this case, La Boca was nothing like “Globetrekker” showed and I assume that most places are candy-colored too, just to attract people…

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 23.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
+Also be sure to join 27.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!